What is AOI?

 Denotes the visible range captured by the camera during the inspection process.

-AOI technology offers several advantages in the manufacturing industry:
+AOI technology offers some notable advantages in the manufacturing industry:

 AOI provides more precise and consistent defect judgment compared to human visual inspection or manual inspection using optical instruments.

-AOI systems equipped with high-resolution cameras can detect details that are difficult for the human eye to recognize.
+AOI systems equipped with high-resolution cameras can detect details that are difficult for the naked eye to recognize.
 They also overcome the efficiency limitations of traditional manual visual inspection methods.

 While AOI systems are widely used in manufacturing production lines, they also possess certain limitations and challenges: